Contact

 Section 504 of the Rehabilitation Act of 1973

-Section 504 of the Rehabilitation Act of 1973 prohibits discrimination on the basis of disability in federally-assisted programs.
+Section 504 of the Rehabilitation Act of 1973 prohibits discrimination on the basis of disability in federally assisted programs.
 Recipients of federal financial assistance include any State and its political subdivisions as well as any public or private agency that receives federal funding.
 In addition to its responsibility for enforcing other Federal statutes prohibiting discrimination in housing, HUD has a statutory responsibility under Section 504 to ensure that individuals are not subjected to discrimination on the basis of disability by any program or activity receiving HUD assistance.
 Section 504 charges HUD with enforcing the right of individuals to live in federally subsidized housing free from discrimination on the basis of disability.

 [ More information ]

-Americans with Disabilities Act
+Americans with Disabilities Act (ADA)

 In general, the ADA applies to public places.
 However, with regard to housing, Title II of the ADA applies to housing funded by state or local government.
 Title III requires accessibility in leasing offices and other areas used by the public.